SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/TimeSpan/getHour.md

 so.topic: reference
 ---

+# TimeSpan.getHour()

 This function will return the hour field of the timespan as an integer.